Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.01 =
+* New: Prevent a flash of unstyled form when form styling is set to load only on applicable pages.
+* New: Search by field id or key on the form listing page.
+* Hide more notices from other plugins when on a Formidable page.
+* Fix: The colorpicker box in the form styler was off screen on some sites.

 = 4.0.04 =
 * New: Added several missing countries to the default options in the bulk countries list.
 * New: Include form ids in the form switcher dropdown.
 Searching here will also search the form key.